polymonster/pmtech/readme.md

 This project contains toolkit code that will be re-used across different projects but contains no platform specific code:
 - Model, Texture and Shader loading.
 - Dev UI, Maths Library, Async Physics command buffer API.
-- JSON - Simple c json parser greate for config and data files.
+- JSON - Simple c json parser great for config and data files.
 - PMFX - generic shader language with GPU state specification for setting blend, depth, stencil, raster and other GPU state.
 - Render Controller - Scriptable renderer to define render passes and GPU state from in a JSON config.
 - Component Entity Scene - Data-Oriented scene written in c+, handling mesh rendering, skeletal animation and scene heirarchies.